Cooper-Craft 4mm open wagons – an introduction

 GWR 5-plank open A diagram O4 (kit 1001)

-This represents wagons built from 1903, and fitted with a Williams patent sheet rail (folded down and out of view on this model).
-The sheet rail was later removed when wagons of the type were not returned to the GWR after the RCH wagon pool was developed during WWI – see kit 1005 below.
-Originally fitted with DCI brake, which is not supplied in the Cooper-Craft kit, many were later fitted with a lever brake on the other side.
+This represents wagons built from 1903, and fitted with a Williams patent sheet supporter rail (folded down and out of view on this model).
+The sheet supporter rail was later removed when wagons of the type were not returned to the GWR after the RCH wagon pool was developed during WWI – see kit 1005 below.
+These wagons were fitted with DCI brake, which is not supplied in the Cooper-Craft kit, many were later fitted with a lever brake on the other side.

 GWR 4-plank open wagon (kit 1004)